magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_sense-contact-the-fountain-of-wisdom.md

 eager to ‘let go’ and find peace.
 I taught about ‘letting go’ and he accordingly understood that to let go of everything would indeed be peaceful.
 Actually right from the day he had come to stay here he didn’t want to do anything.
-Even when the wind blew half the roof off his he wasn’t interested.
+Even when the wind blew half the roof off his kuṭī he wasn’t interested.
 He said that that was just an external thing.
 So he didn’t bother fixing it up.
 When the sunlight and rain streamed in from one side he’d move over to the other side.
 That wasn’t any business of his.
 His business was to make his mind peaceful.
 That other stuff was a distraction, he wouldn’t get involved.
 That was how he saw it.

 One day I was walking past and saw the collapsed roof.